Governor & Director Recruitment

 A Parent Governor is a voice from the parent body, not the only voice of the parental body.
 The Academy Council as a whole will take steps to understand what parents think, while acknowledging that anyone on the Academy Council who is a parent themselves has valuable knowledge and perspectives about the academy to bring to bear in discussions and decisions and helps to guarantee that there is a link between governance and the parent community.

-Each Academy Council has one or two Parent Governors.
+Each Academy Council has two Parent Governors.
 The Academy Council invites nominations from parents of pupils at the academy to apply for positions as vacancies arise.

 Parents of children at the academy with an interest in becoming a Parent Governor should contact the Headteacher or Chair of the Academy Council of the relevant academy who will advise whether there is a vacancy.